canonical/openthread-border-router-snap/Wiki.md

 > thread start
 Done
 ```
-Alternatively, these steps could also be performed in the GUI at http://0.0.0.0/.
+Alternatively, these steps could also be performed in the GUI at [https://localhost](https://localhost).
 Please refer to the instructions [here](https://openthread.io/guides/border-router/web-gui.md) to configure and form, join, or check the status of a Thread network using GUI.

 ## Discovering and pairing the Thread lighting device into the OTBR network
-Make sure the Thread lighting device is running.
-Flashing and running the Thread lighting device is beyond the scope of this guide.
+Make sure the Thread lighting app is running on dongle (B).
+Flashing and running the Thread lighting app on the device is beyond the scope of this guide.
 Please refer to [here](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/nrfconnect).

 1. Obtaining the OTBR operational dataset (OTBR network's credentials):